0xInfection/Awesome-WAF/README.md

 __Encoded__: `&#34;&#62;&#60;img src=x onerror=confirm&#40;&#41;&#62;` (Numeric reference)

 __5. Mixed Encoding__
-- WAF rules often tend to filter out a single type of encoding.
+- Sometimes, WAF rules often tend to filter out a specific type of encoding.
 - This type of filters can be bypassed by mixed encoding payloads.
 - Tabs and newlines further add to obfuscation.